Washington DC VA Medical Center

 Emergency Department Renovation

 The project to renovate and expand the Medical Center’s Emergency Department will construct a new approximately 5,100 square foot space and renovate 9,963 square feet of the existing Emergency Department.
 The project will improve the ED’s work flow and decrease patient wait times.
 It includes adding 11 new patient exam/treatment bed spaces which will increase bed capacity to 21 in addition to the three new fast-track rooms.
 The addition/renovation will also provide administrative staff spaces to include three control stations for staff serving different components, such as Mental Health, Resuscitation, and Negative Pressure Isolation.
 The project also includes a separate area for treating mental health patients.
-The estimated completion date is late 2020.
+The estimated completion date is Fall 2021.

 Sterile Processing Service Renovation